Prahallad321/Prahallad321/README.md

 ## 🔥 Vision

-To build impactful technology products through **NexaByte** and **DasKartAI**, combining software, AI, and automation to solve real-world problems.
+To build impactful technology products through **NexaBytee** and **DasKartAI**, combining software, AI, and automation to solve real-world problems.

 ---